Skip to main content

 Powering self-sufficiency

-The co-generation unit powers the entire plant, which allows our site to be 100% self-sufficient and it can even help power local homes in case of an outage.
+The co-generation unit generates all the plant’s power, which allows our site to be 100% self-sufficient.
+(Fun fact: The unit can even help power about 73,000 local homes in case of an outage!)

 Using recycled material